EngBasma02/Foundation-of-data-science-course/Notebooks/Group5_Project_Multi-Buiding energy clustering and benchmarking/README.md

 - Evaluation of clustering performance
 - Benchmarking using cluster-based comparisons

 ## Note
-The original and intermediate datasets were not uploaded due to their large file sizes.
+The original dataset was not uploaded to this repository due to its large file size.